miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 THE 4 KEY CONCEPTS OF OOP IN PYTHON:
 - encapsulation
 	- bundle attributes and behaviours in a class
+	- (bundling state and behaviour together and selecting what to expose to the outside world)
 - inheritance (class inheritance)
 	- a class can inherit attributes and methods from another class (parent class)
 	- hierarchical relationships between classes
 	- a subclass can inherit attributes and methods from a parent class
 	- this reduces duplicate code
+	- (reuse code, specialize code, allow us to change things further down the line)
 - abstraction
 	- hide implementation details
 	- expose only the essential functionality of an object
 - polymorphism ?
 	- trat objects of different types as instances of the same base type
+	-

 	The 3 pillars of oop:
-	1. Encapsulation (bundling state and behaviour together and selecting what to expose to the outside world)
-	2. Inheritance (reuse code, specialize code, allow us to change things further down the line)
+	1. Encapsulation
+	2. Inheritance
-	3. Polymorphism (changing the way objects react to messages)
+	3. Polymorphism